 Careers Education, Information, Advice & Guidance

-At Newhaven we recognise the important contribution that CEIAG makes to the education of all of our students in order that they make a successful transition from school to further education and employment and endeavour to provide a range of opportunities for students to learn about the world of work, the skills required for work and the pathways available to them.
-Effective CEIAG increases participation in learning which, in turn, raises attainment and supports further progression.
-Newhaven provides targeted and timely guidance for all of our students, with an enhanced level of support for those seen as being particularly vulnerable to leaving us without a place in further education or employment.
+At Newhaven, we recognise the important contribution that CEIAG makes to the education of all of our students in order that they make a successful transition from school to their next chosen destination.
+We endeavour to ensure that all students at Newhaven make informed decisions about their future so work closely with a range of agencies, employers, colleges and apprenticeship/training providers.
+Newhaven offer a range of opportunities for students to learn about the world of work, the skills required and the pathways into industries.
+We know that effective CEIAG increases student participation in learning, which in turn, raises attainment and supports further progression.
+Newhaven provides targeted and timely career guidance for all students, with an enhanced level for those identified as being particularly vulnerable to leaving us without a place for Post16.

 The CEIAG programme at Newhaven builds in flexibility to accommodate all pupils, regardless of the point in their school career that they join us and has been created around the 8 Gatsby principles to ensure all students have access to high quality information, advice and guidance throughout their time with us.

 The 8 Gatsby benchmarks of Good Career guidance are;

 - Learning from career and labour market information